Queensland Conveyancing FAQ

 This is not a second building and pest inspection.
 You’re not looking for defects that were there when you bought – those were the risk you accepted when you signed.
 What you’re looking for is any change in condition since contract.

-Specifically, check for any new damage to walls, floors, doors, windows, or fixtures; inclusions that have been removed such as built-in appliances, light fittings, or curtains listed in the contract as staying; and rubbish or belongings left behind that the seller hasn’t cleared.
+Specifically, check for any new damage to walls, floors, doors, windows, or fixtures.
+Look for removed inclusions – built-in appliances, light fittings, or curtains listed in the contract as staying.
+And check for rubbish or belongings left behind that the seller hasn’t cleared.

 What if something is wrong?